Mark Eisner: Political career

+Later life and death

 Eisner was treasurer and director of the New York Adult Education Council, Inc., a trustee of the Practising Law Institute and Montefiore Hospital, treasurer of the College Art Association, an executive committee member of the Tax Institute and its president from 1943 to 1945, president of the Alumni Association of the College of the City of New York from 1943 to 1945, and a member of the New York City Bar Association, the New York County Lawyers' Association, the New York State Bar Association, the American Bar Association, Delta Sigma Phi, Phi Beta Kappa, the Freemasons, the Elks, the Knights of Pythias, the Salmagundi Club, the Harmonie Club, the City Club of New York, and the Quaker Ridge Golf Club.
 He married Helene Oettinger in 1922.
 Their children were Barbara and Mark.

-Eisner died in Tucson, Arizona while on a trip there on March 28, 1953.
+Eisner died in Tucson, Arizona, while on a trip there on March 28, 1953.